xhanafix/seriloka/README.md

 ## Usage

 1. Enter your OpenRouter API key when you first open the application
-2. (Optional) Enter your SerpAPI key to enable web search
-3. Toggle web search on/off using the switch
+2. Toggle web search on/off using the switch (enabled by default)
-4. Hanafi will greet you with "Apa yang you nak saya bantu hari ini untuk majukan Seriloka?"
+3. Hanafi will greet you with "Apa yang you nak saya bantu hari ini untuk majukan Seriloka?"
-5. Type your questions or requests in English or Bahasa Malaysia
+4. Type your questions or requests in English or Bahasa Malaysia
-6. Hanafi will respond in the same language you used
+5. Hanafi will respond in the same language you used

 ### Web Search Functionality

-- When web search is enabled, Hanafi will automatically search for relevant information on the internet for queries that contain keywords like "latest", "current", "trend", etc.
+- When web search is enabled, Hanafi will automatically search Wikipedia for information on queries that contain keywords like "latest", "current", "trend", etc.
 - This allows Hanafi to provide up-to-date information beyond its training data
-- The search uses SerpAPI to fetch real-time Google search results
+- The search uses Wikipedia's API to fetch information (no API key required)
 - You can disable web search at any time using the toggle switch
+- Search results are displayed in the chat interface with clickable links

 ### Chat History Management